open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-faq.md

 #### Q9: How long do I have to complete these steps?

-+ There is no official deadline, so work on your own time.
-However, please note that most people who continued into the internship program completed the steps within 7-8 days.
++ There is no official deadline, so you can work on your own time.
+However, please note that most people who continued into the internship program completed the steps within 1-2 weeks.

 #### Q10: How can I keep track of 10 steps vetting progress?

 + You can keep track of your progress using the [Tracking Progress Tool here](../track-first-steps-progress.md).

+#### Q11: When does the internship start?

+- When we have an active job posting and invite you to the First Steps, we primarily seek interns who can start immediately after completing the steps and having a meeting with us.
+- If you're interested in an internship for a future semester or summer, please let us know in the Discord channel so we can stay in touch.
+We recommend checking back in the channel about a month before your intended start date to confirm if the internship program is active.
+If it is, you can then begin the First Steps process.
+This ensures you are following the most up-to-date version of the First Steps.
+- If we have more qualified virtual interns completing the first steps than we can accommodate at one time, we may request during the initial meeting that you start the internship in 1-2 months, if that works for you.

+---

 ### Technical Questions